AlgoLab/complexCGR/README.md

 # `complexcgr`
-`complexcgr` contains classes around the *Chaos Game Representation* for DNA sequences.
+This library have classes around the *Chaos Game Representation* for DNA sequence

 **The FCGR helps to visualize a k-mer distribution** The `FCGR` of a sequence is an image showing the distribution of the $k$-mers given a chosen $k$.
 The frequencies of all $k$-mers are distributed in the position of a matrix of $2^k \times 2^k$,